serhii12/minesweeper-project/README.md

 To play Minesweeper, we will create instances of MineSweeperGame in command line.
 For example:
+1) Open the folder
-In command line, navigate to the src directory and run `node` Run `.load game.js` to load the contents of this file.
+2) In command line,run `node`
+3) Run `.load game.js` to load the contents of this file.
-Then create a Game instance and run commands like so: let game = new Game(3, 3, 3);
+4) Then create a Game instance and run commands like so: let game = new Game(3, 3, 3);
 game.playMove(0, 1);
 game.playMove(1, 2);

 When done run `.exit`

 The following is a quick overview of the game: